CYCBrian/Brian-Cheung-Module-2-Weekly-Challenge-Professional-Portfolio/README.md

 - Clicking on any of the navigation tabs will let you jump to the corresponding section of the website.
 - Clicking on any images of deployed applications will redirect you to the application in a new tab.
 - Clicking on any of the button in the "About Me" section will either open you preferred email client to compose a message, or navigate to the corresponding third party websites in a new tab.
+- There is a secret link hidden somewhere on the website.

 ## Test
 - Conducted Lighthouse test to assess performance, accessibility, best practices, and SEO.